cdapio/cdap/cdap-docs/examples-manual/source/examples/sport-results.rst

     :lines: 60-86

 After the MapReduce has completed, the ``onFinish()`` method finalizes the addition of the new partition.
-Note that this is only needed due to a current limitation in the ``PartitionedFileSet`` implementation: itself should add the partition in the output committer of its output format (this will be addressed in a future CDAP release):
+Note that this is only needed due to a current limitation in the ``PartitionedFileSet`` implementation: the partition should be added by the output committer of the dataset's output format (this will be addressed in a future CDAP release):

 .. literalinclude:: /../../../cdap-examples/SportResults/src/main/java/co/cask/cdap/examples/sportresults/ScoreCounter.java
     :language: java